Send. Complete your transaction and save any reference number you receive so that you can monitor your transfer.

 Transfer fees.
-Find out whether the provider charges a flat fee or a percentage of your transfer.
-If you’re sending a large amount, ask whether you qualify for a fee-free transfer .
+Find out whether the money transfer provider charges a flat fee or a percentage of your transfer.

 Payment scheduling.
 Ask whether you can schedule payments ahead of time or protect your transfer against market fluctuations with a limit order or forward contract.